trkfabi/Ti.Parallax/README.md

 # Ti.Parallax
-Parallax effect using Hyperloop / Titanium
+Parallax effect with Titanium using Hyperloop. iOS only.

 Doesn't work on emulator.
 Test it on a device.